omec-project/sdcore-docs/deployment/deployment5G.rst

 - **UPF-Adapter** :
   Enable this flag to introduce UPF-Adapter between multiple SMF instances and UPF.
-This required for the case where UPF doesn't support multiple SMF association with same pfcp node-id.
+This required for the case where UPF does not support multiple SMF association with same pfcp node-id.

 - **NRF Keep-Alive** :